QubesOS/qubes-doc/external/building-guides/building-archlinux-template.md

 The xorg-server package was probably updated to a version greater than 1.20.7.
 Let's search what is the current version of xorg-server...
 Currently, it is **1.20.7-1**.
-Nor a hotfix nor a minor version change is likely to break things.
+Nor a fix nor a minor version change is likely to break things.
 So let's find the dependency for "**xorg-server<1.20.7**" and change it to "**xorg-server<1.21**".
 ```shell_session